Welcome to the NHS Home Page!

 - Can I turn my hours in late?

 No, hours will not be accepted late.
-The individuals who process NHS hours do not have the capacity to do this.
-Therefore it is the responsibility of the individuals in NHS to either ensure their material gets turned in on time or they must reach out to Mr. Eklund (firstname.lastname@example.org) at least a week ahead of a due date with a clear explanation of an ongoing life event which will cause them to not turn in their paperwork on time.
+The individuals who process NHS hours do not have the capacity to evaluate late material.
+Therefore it is the responsibility of the individuals in NHS to either ensure their material gets turned in on time or they must reach out to Mr. Eklund (email@example.com) at least a week ahead of a due date with a clear explanation of an ongoing life event which will cause them to not turn in their paperwork on time.
 E-mails with an excuse sent after a due date will not be given grade except in the most dire of circumstances.

 - Should I keep a backup copy of the documents that I turn into the school?